minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 if there is a warning message, Warning: ORA-16809: multiple warnings detected for the member.
 You can wait serveral minutes and show configuration again.

-Now, the Hybrid Active Data Guard is ready.
+Now, the Hybrid Data Guard is ready.
+The standby database is in mount status.